PRX/Porter/README.md

 ### Callback Messages

 Callback messages are dispatched at various points throughout the execution of a job.
 Whenever callback messages are sent, messages are always sent to all callbacks defined in the job.
+If you don't need any callbacks, include an empty array in the job (ie, `"Callbacks": []`).

 Callbacks are sent as individual tasks are completed.
 For example, if a job includes three `Copy` destinations, a callback will be sent after each copy task completes.
 (Tasks are processed in parallel, so callbacks may arrive in any order).
 Task callbacks can be identified by the `TaskResult` key.
 The JSON message for a `Copy` task callback looks like this: